 2022 Niseko Population Statistics, Hokkaido

-As part of our series of reports on Niseko, Hokkaido, we bring you some relevant Niseko population statistics.
+As part of our series of reports on real estate in Niseko, Hokkaido, we bring you some relevant Niseko population statistics.
 Below we’ll provide trends about the population of Niseko (and Kutchan town), and also show the relative size of Niseko, with local comparisons to the population of Sapporo or the population of Otaru.
 We also provide some light data on foreigners in Niseko (yes, Australians, and more).

 Niseko City Population?